Thewbi/neorv32/README.md

 # NEORV32 Documents

-Notes and material on the NEORV32 VHDL CPU
+Notes and materials on the NEORV32 VHDL CPU

+# Credit

+All credit goes to Stephan Nolting.
+All the ideas stem from his designs.
+I salute his ingenuity and creativity.

 # Links